A HariPo oneshot

 "I don't think this is such a good idea…," Rose muttered to her brother.
 She received a look from her mother in the rearview mirror.

-Yeah, so Scorpius had creamed a trash barrel and almost taken its little old lady with it, but practice makes perfect, right?
+Yeah, so Scorpius had creamed a trash barrel and almost taken its little old lady with it, but practice made perfect, right?

 Hermione clutched her hand over her heart.
 "Uh, I think that's enough for today."